lenchv/hive-driver/.docker/README.md

     kerberos.server = KERBEROS.SERVER
 ```

-Aftewards you may obtain ticket from dockerized kerberos server:
+Afteward you may obtain a ticket from dockerized Kerberos server:

 ```bash
 make kinit